stummjr/doc.scrapinghub.com/crawlera.rst

 Working with HTTPS
 ------------------

-Crawlera provides four ways for working with HTTPS:
+Crawlera provides three ways for working with HTTPS:

 #.
 CONNECT method (standard mechanism used by browsers)
-#. the :ref:`x-crawlera-use-https` header
 #. the :ref:`fetch-api`
 #.
 HTTPs request over HTTP proxy